ddmng/fontah/README.md

 Just:
 * enter the text
 * use the buttons in the header to change colors, size and typeface
+* copy font and color params from the footer

 Supported fonts sources: